CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 ```
 LyraGame.exe -BackendURL $CATENA_URL -session-id $SESSION_ID -networkversionoverride=1234
 ```
 From here, you can navigate through Play Lyra -> Matchmaking -> Elimination.
-You should see your game enter matchmkaing.
+You should see your game enter matchmaking.

 If you enter another client into the matchmaking queue (or enter one via curl or postman) you will see your game and the other client connect to the same server and the game should start!